mate-academy/js_employees_table_DOM/README.md

 - If `Age` value is less than 18 or bigger than 90 throw error notification about it.
 - If a new employee successfully added to the table throw success notification about it.
 - Title and description don't matter, it's up to you.
-- You can use notifications from the previous task.
+- Add qa attribute for notification: `data-qa="notification"` and class "warning"/"success" depending on the result.

-##### Implement editing of table cells by double-clicking on it (Optional)
+##### Implement editing of table cells by double-clicking on it (Optional).
 - Double click on the cell of the table, should remove text, and append input with `cell-input` class.
 - The input value should contain replaced by input text.
 - Only one cell can be edited at the time.